 The lighthouse is also rumored to be haunted by the former lighthouse keepers, making it a popular stop on many ghost tours of St. Augustine.
 It’s been featured in multiple ghost-hunting shows and paranormal TV series over the years, so don’t be afraid if you hear strange noises during your visit!

 5. Colonial Quarter

-Step back in time with a visit to the Colonial Quarter to learn all about St. Augustine’s 500-year old history.
+Step back in time with a visit to the Colonial Quarter to learn all about St. Augustine’s 500-year-old history.
 This living museum contains numerous attractions that explain how daily life was conducted during the 16th, 17th, and 18th centuries during the European settlement in America.
-On the tour, you’ll see real-life blacksmith forging, musket loading, shipbuilding, and leatherworking demonstrations.
+On tour, you’ll see real-life blacksmith forging, musket loading, shipbuilding, and leatherworking demonstrations.